MrBlkfx1/Mrblkfx1.github.io/_posts/2015-01-25-Playing Around With Jekyll.markdown

 Anyways, with Jekyll and using [Github pages](https://pages.github.com/ "Github") to host, my site was live within an hour.
 What is Github pages you ask?
 Well, that's a post for another time - look forward to it.
 But, let's just say it's an awesome service provided by Github for thier users.
 Now, with Jekyll back in mind, I realized something that wasn't readily apparent at first.
 When you look a bit deeper into the open source project that is Jekyll.
 You will find a treasure trove of customization and flexability.
 For something that was so simple use, I wasn't expecting a lot of sophistication.
 With that said, I am really excited to delve deeper into this project.
 In the near future, I really want to have this blog looking nice and strutured to provide useful and engaging material.
 I'll wrap up this post for now.
 A update will be added when the blog is fleshed out a bit more.

-**Heres links for Jekyll and Github pages for the peeps who didn't realize the words were hyperlinked.**
 Jekyll: <http://jekyllrb.com/>
 Github Pages: <https://pages.github.com/>